 The nature of IBRSC means that lots of people do lots of things, and those on the committee tend to do more than one job.
 This is partly due to a slight shortage of volunteers from the busy lives that people lead, so go on - step forward!

 The club is run by two committees: the sailing committee who organise everything to do with races, open meetings, start times etc, and the general committee who organise everything else.
 The sailing committee is headed by the vice-commodore, the general committee by the commodore.
 The vice-commodore and sailing secretary sit on both committees.

 The general committee is headed by the Commodore, and also includes the vice-commodore, the secretary, the sailing secretary, the treasurer, the publicity officer, the bar manager, the trustees and several 'ordinary' members, drawn from as wide a selection of fleets and age groups as possible.

 The club has four 'flag officers', although only the Commodore in fact has a flag: there are two club burgees, which one should be flown depends on whether the Commodore is on the premises.

 Formally in charge.
 Commodores are elected for two years, with an option to extend to three, and may serve one term only.
 The Commodore has the final say on everything to do with the club, represents us to the RYA and other bodies and is the host at Open meetings and at the AGM.
-Uta Giesenbach is the 'person' with the flag.
+Nick Marley is the person with the flag.

 As well as being the Commodore's right hand man, is responsible for all the club's sailing activities.
-The current incumbent is Nick Marley.
+The current incumbent is John Oldham.